Business Process Management Foundations and Engineering

 In this seminar, we are studying the accuracy and reliability of process mining techniques.

-2024ss Master seminar: probabilities in process mining
+Master seminar: frequencies in process mining

 Process mining aims to provide insights into business processes.
 Compared to "regular" process mining, process mining that focuses on probabilities considers how often behaviour was seen in event logs.
 After all, the relevance of behaviour depends on its likelihood.
 Recently, many such "stochastic" process mining techniques have been proposed.
 In this seminar, each participant will dive into and discuss a topic in stochastic process mining.